 - The Impact of Nutrition on Mental and Physical Health – Lifestyle and nutrition expert Dr. David L. Katz teamed up with Virgin Pulse to discuss how what we eat impacts both our physical and mental wellbeing.
 Watch the webinar replay to learn how to support your at-risk employees using digital health tools to improve diet and lifestyle habits to reduce risk of ill health within your workforce.

-- Diabetes in the Workplace Webinar – In this webinar replay, our experts explore the impact of diabetes on the success of your organization and the health of your people.
+- Diabetes in the Workplace Webinar – In this webinar replay, our experts explore the impact of diabetes on the success of your organisation and the health of your people.
 Discover the signs of prediabetes and type 2 diabetes and how to help your employees effectively manage, delay or prevent the onset of this chronic condition to reduce costs while improving productivity.

 - Understanding the Global Obesity Health Crisis – Like diabetes, obesity is becoming a major global health concern, with more than 13% of adults worldwide having a body mass index that classifies them as obese and at an increased risk of chronic conditions like type 2 diabetes, heart disease and some cancers.
-Download this quick read to learn how obesity is impacting your organization and what steps you can take to support your employees on their health journey.
+Download this quick read to learn how obesity is impacting your organisation and what steps you can take to support your employees on their health journey.

 - Finding Comfort in a Healthy New Routine – Waking up early for a morning workout, preparing nutritious lunches for the week, scheduling time to meditate daily – these habits are easier to stick to when they’re a part of your daily schedule.
 Check out these tips for every part of your day to help your workforce establish a routine that supports a healthy lifestyle.

 Diabetes is a serious chronic condition that can often be prevented, managed or even reversed with the right lifestyle habits.
 While creating a physical environment to support your at-risk and diabetic employees is harder to do when the majority of your people are working from home, digital health platforms can empower your workforce to create their own healthy environment at home.
-Digital therapeutics solutions like VP Transform for Prediabetes and VP Transform for Weight Management are evidence-based behavior change programs designed to support the needs of your at-risk employees with educational resources, habit tracking, peer support, live coaching and more – whenever they need it, wherever they are.